IBM-Bluemix-Docs/mass-data-migration/getting-started-export.md

 {:download: .download}
 {:term: .term}

-# Getting started tutorial for import
+# Getting started tutorial for exporting
 {: #getting-started-tutorial}

 {{site.data.keyword.mdms_full}} helps you move terabytes to petabytes of data into {{site.data.keyword.cloud_notm}} in a fast, simple, and secure way.
 This